HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Instead, the old, crude `!important` is still used a fair bit despite its <a hreflang="en" href="https://www.impressivewebs.com/everything-you-need-to-know-about-the-important-css-declaration/#post-475:~:text=Drawbacks,-to">well-known drawbacks</a>.
 The median page uses `!important` in nearly 2% of its declarations, or 1 in 50.

 {{ figure_markup(
-  caption="Mobile pages using `!important` in every single declaration!", content="2,138", classes="big-number", sheets_gid="1743048352",
+  caption="Mobile pages using `!important` in every single declaration!.", content="2,138", classes="big-number", sheets_gid="1743048352",